eyebeam/DDC-2018/README.md

 In this workshop we will be creating a formal treatment for a current artist’s track using Keynote to gain a better understanding of what goes into the initial creative behind today’s top music videos.

 ### Programming of Mini-Digital Day Camp by Taehee Whang and Digital Day Camp Students
+Utilizing the lessons and skills learned from Digital Day Camp workshops, students design and plan their own mini DDC where they facilitate their own 20min workshop.
+Students picked "Community" for the theme for their 2018 mini-DDC.

 ## Day 10, Friday July 27th
 ### Mini-Digital Day Camp "Community" • by Digital Day Camp Students

 ### Party